Kevin Rafter

 ‘One of the great strengths of Rafter’s fascinating book is its deployment of vivid new interview material’ – Irish Times; ‘The Shinners may have been more forthcoming with Rafter than is their wont’ – Sunday Times; ‘Should be made compulsory reading for all Sinn Fein members’ – MagillDemocratic Left

-‘A very well-constructed and well-argued book.
+‘A fascinating and authoritative account, no less readable for its scholarship and breath’ - Sunday Independent; ‘Shines a light on a most remarkable political transformation’ -, Irish Times; ‘A very well-constructed and well-argued book.
 It is not just a descriptive history – there is a consistent effort to locate the discussion in political science literature, which is to be commended.
 The research behind the book is excellent – the access to party documents gives a real depth of insight into events, and the work is also informed by a series of excellent interviews with leading individuals from Democratic Left and from other parties central to the story’ – Irish Political StudiesClann na Poblachta

 ‘Accurate and fair minded, and leaves few questions unanswered’ – Irish IndependentMartin Mansergh